nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* Helps users to keep track of all their shows in a single application.
+* Helps users keep track of all their shows in a single application.
 * No need to create an account unlike traditional web based services.
 * Able to keep a local copy of their list of shows.
 * Clean and minimal user interface.